Davidson4376/windows-uwp.fr-fr/windows-apps-src/monetize/enable-in-app-purchases-of-apps-and-add-ons.md

             break;

         case StorePurchaseStatus.NotPurchased:
+            textBlock.Text = "The purchase did not complete. " +
-            textBlock.Text = "The user cancelled the purchase.";
+                "The user may have cancelled the purchase.";
             break;

         case StorePurchaseStatus.NetworkError: